starstormhun/StarPlugins/README.md

 Automatically toggles on/off lights when a parent folder or object is toggled on/off.
 Also works for items that have built-in lights.
 The changes persist through saves/loads without adding extended data to the scene.

+#### Mass Shader Editor [KK/KKS]
+A plugin that lets you edit the properties of multiple shaders at once, based on item selection.
+For both Maker and Studio.
+Also lets you swap shaders for others.
+Contains a built-in tutorial and help section due to its many options.